dhananjay12/learn-ethereum/basic-strarting-apps/secret-messenger-dapp-with-truffle/README.md

 npm install -g truffle
 ```

-and the project folder was created using `truffle init`.
-It will create the extra folders you see.
+and create the project folder.
+Then do `truffle init` inside it.
+It will create the extra folders.
 Put your contracts in contract folder.

 Configure the local ganache server in `truffle-config.js`: